 How to Customize the WordPress Dashboard (And Why You’d Want To)

-Most of WordPress can be customized, and the dashboard is one of the most important.
+Most WordPress sites can be customized, and the dashboard is one of the most important.
 This makes sense, as you’ll spend most of your time there.
-Though, to get the job done, there are multiple approaches you could take.
+However, there are multiple approaches you could take to get the job done.

 Coding a solution is the most permanent way to customize the dashboard.
-Though, the good news is you don’t need programming knowledge to make the dashboard your own.
-There are built-in options, and also plugins to help you.
+The good news is that you don’t need programming knowledge to make the dashboard your own.
+There are built-in options and plugins to help you.

 As such, this post will show you how to customize the WordPress dashboard.
 We’ll look at three different approaches, and by the end, you’ll know which one will suit you the best.